kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 ## Where to go from here?

 So in conclusion... will I be spending my time writing GEOS bindings to Wasm?
 No, that's unlikely.
+(Also I don't know C!)
 But if I find time in the future, I'd jump on the chance to bring GeoRust to the browser.

+The truth is,
 **I'm more bullish about the unrealized potential of GeoRust + GeoArrow applied to WebAssembly and Python than any other technology combination on the horizon today.**

 If you need something in the next 6 months, invest in geos-wasm.
 If you're looking a couple years down the road, maybe consider GeoRust.